 Since reopening in March 2005 the Vale has gone from strength to strength to establish itself as a real ale and fresh

 food pub.
 After winning CAMRA Pub of the Summer in 2006, in only its 3rd year, the Vale then won East Cheshire Pub of the Year 2007.

 You'll have to pop down to the newly refurbished Vale Inn to find out just how good it is.
 Gone is the worn and sticky carpet, the Vale Inn sports a new, clean and fresh look but don't worry it's still as cosy and welcoming as always.
 There's a new head chef too who promises even greater things will come out of the kitchen.
-Try the ginger beer baby back ribs, delicious!
+Table service, no more ordering at the bar!

 After a superb turn out for their apple pressing day, in amazing 1st October sunshine, cider lovers needn't feel

 left out by The Bollington Brewing Co. either.
 There are now two guest ciders on tap at the bar, which you'll